Nikola-02/tastybites/README.md

 # Key Features:
 - Displaying popular recipes on the homepage.

-- Viewing, filtering, sorting, and paginating recipes using mockAPI (my custom JSON for recipes).
+- Viewing, filtering, sorting, and paginating recipes using JSONs.

 - Detailed information about each recipe on a single recipe page.